EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/16_production/README.md

 - **Prefetch** on intent
 - **Configure** the environments, with typing and validation
 - **Serve** the SPA correctly: fallback, cache headers, security headers
-- **Automate**: lint → typecheck → build once → test the artifact → deploy
+- **Automate**: typecheck → build once → test the artifact → deploy

 ## Prerequisites